cjmet/WeatherKitty/Project.md

 ### Project Current Work and Fixes

+- [ ] leafet element
+  - [ ] TimeIntervals, match to about an hour.
+  - [ ] Update Command
+  - [ ] Type: bref, conus

+#### Project Priority 2

+- [ ] update national radar with ?refreshed
 - [ ] "GNIS ID" ... ".id" is reserved for history station id. oops.
 I may need to check that elsewhere as well.
-  - [ ] double check the history station ID is valid before trying to fetch.
 - [ ] station.id, station.idtype, neareststations, for each type of location?

-#### Project Priority 2

 - [ ] Better Explorer
   - [ ] Filter nearby by types of charts/data?
   - [ ] Add Maps?